khchu93/LLMs/notes/Transformer.md

 <sup>[1]</sup> **Multi-head self-attention**: run **self-attention**<sup>[2]</sup> multiple times in parallel, each with different learned Q/K/V projections to learn different types of relationships (e.g., grammar, semantic, positional, etc), all heads are concatenated and combined in the end into a final vector.

-<sup>[2]</sup> **Self-Attention**: a mechanism that allows each town in a sequence to determine its context-aware representation by weighting its relationships with other tokens
+<sup>[2]</sup> **Self-Attention**: a mechanism that allows each token in a sequence to determine its context-aware representation by weighting its relationships with other tokens

 <sup>[3]</sup> **Autoregression**: a modeling approach that **predicts the next value in a sequence based on its previous values**.
 This can be expressed mathematically using the **chain rule**, where the probability of the whole sequence is the product of the probabilities of each token conditioned on all preceding tokens.: